Can Syria heal? For many, Step 1 is learning the difficult truth.

 “I never raised my head during my time in this prison,” Mr. Fakhoura says.
 “All I could see were military boots.”

 A shell-shocked but sympathetic crowd forms around him as he recounts the hunger, beatings, and endless humiliation that he personally endured.
-He says he barely survived a months-long spell in solitary confinement, fed only half an orange per day.
+He says he barely survived a monthslong spell in solitary confinement, fed only half an orange per day.

 The crowd appeals to God as he tells of mass executions and the burning smells that followed.